The average hourly pay for a Licensed Occupational Therapist is $41.41.

 A licensed occupational therapist helps in the rehabilitation of patients with an emphasis on helping individuals cope with a temporary or permanent impairment of physical or mental abilities.
 While physical therapists help patients recover and improve function, occupational therapists help them to adapt to their work and general life environment.
 The disabilities or injuries dealt with by licensed occupational therapists are frequently temporary in nature.
 For example, the therapist may help an…Read more

-Licensed Occupational Therapist Tasks
+Licensed Occupational Therapist Job Listings